Projects

 GCCF Philippine

-GCCF Philippine sector Head Mr. Arnel Perez .
-Organize campaign from different state and region .
-The report entitled Getting a Grip on Climate Change in the Philippines looks at the innovations as well as gaps in policy and mobilizing of climate change programs since the country adopted the Climate Change Act four years ago.
+The report entitled Getting a Grip on Climate Change in the Philippines looks at the innovations as well as gaps in policy and financing of climate change programs since the country adopted the Climate Change Act four years ago.

 GCCF Netherlands